What to wear in the heat: Outfit ideas for the hottest time of the year

 Less isn't necessarily more when it comes to what to wear in the heat.
 So while wearing a mini skirt might feel like the ideal choice for climbing temperatures, you might actually be better off donning a maxi or midi skirt instead.
 The additional length offers extra coverage and shade (keeping you a little cooler in the process), while selecting more A-line or circular skirt shapes will help with maximize airflow, which will naturally help with beating the heat.

-Skirts are of course more breezy than trousers, but wider silhouettes and breathable fabrics will still keep you cooler than say a synthetic slip skirt - although these aren't totally off the table if that's your preferred silhouette.
+Skirts are of course more breezy than pants, but wider silhouettes and breathable fabrics will still keep you cooler than say a synthetic slip skirt - although these aren't totally off the table if that's your preferred silhouette.

 As with all of the best hot weather clothing, avoid synthetic fabrics and give a nod to popular summer trends and discover boho and cottagecore styling, as these looks deliver on easy-breezy outfits.

-RRP: $229 / £200 | Made from 100% organic cotton, this magical maxi skirt answers the brief for what is boho style.
-The bold color taps into the dopamine dressing trend for bright color clothes - an ideal look for what to wear to a festival too.
+RRP: $128 / £118 | Made from 100% cotton, this magical maxi skirt answers the brief for what is boho style.
+A convertible skirt, that can be pulled up into a bandeau midi dress, this is not only ideal for what to wear in the heat but a versatile holiday outfit idea.

-If you're looking for summer outfits for work, opt for tailored trousers in neutral hues and natural fabrications.
+If you're looking for summer outfits for work, opt for tailored pants in neutral hues and natural fabrications.
 Swap skinny fits, for high-waisted, wide-leg styles for a torso lengthening look that will keep you feeling professional without overheating - team with silky t-shirts, or light cotton blouses.

 Elasticated waists are also more comfortable in hot weather as they're less constricting and give you that little bit more breathing room in sweltering heat.

-RRP: $60.99 / £35 | A mix of two natural fabrics, this ankle-skimming, wide-leg design is a great option for what to wear in the heat.
+RRP: $60.99 / £35 | Crafted from 100% cotton, this wide-leg design is a great option for what to wear in the heat.
 Wondering what to wear with wide leg pants?
-A strong choice for a vacation wardrobe, team with multiple tops and t-shirts.
+A strong choice for a vacation wardrobe, team with multiple tops, t-shirts and sandals or sneakers.

-RRP: $29.99 / £17.99 | Get ready for summer in the city, with these tailored shorts from Spanish clothing brand, Mango.
-Ideal for a work outfit, or for sharpening up everyday, graphic tees, this bargain pair of shorts comes in three colorways.
+RRP: $49.99 / £29.99 | Get ready for summer with these khaki linen shorts from Spanish clothing brand, Mango.
+Ideal for a work outfit styled with a shirt, or for sharpening up graphic tees, this bargain pair of shorts is available up to size 4XL.

-RRP: $34.99 / £24.99 | Love stocking up on the best joggers?
+RRP: $39.99 / £29.99 | Love stocking up on the best joggers?
 Traditional jogging bottoms are definitely too warm to wear in the heat, but this linen design will keep you cool, comfy and stylish.
-Available in six colors, that's summer sorted.
+Available in seven colors, that's summer sorted.

 5. Shoes to wear in the heat